sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 Pre-requisite: MP-Login-001
 1. Access to the Admin UI as an admin.
 2. Click on the "create" button.
-3. leave all fields black.
+3. leave all fields blank.
 4. Verify that no meal is created

 ## Expected Behavior:
 empty meal cannot be created